BriceMichalski/mbcaas/README.md

 This is the role of Ingress Controller, it's listen on node port, and forward request based on Ingress rules like domain or path matching.

-Several [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) can be use, i start with [nginx](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) but a few moment later I switch to [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) for his user friendly dashboard and for his [middleware](https://doc.traefik.io/traefik/middlewares/overview/) concept.
+Several [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) can be use, i start with [nginx](https://docs.nginx.com/nginx-ingress-controller/intro/overview/).
+After That I switch to [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) for his user friendly dashboard and for his [middleware](https://doc.traefik.io/traefik/middlewares/overview/) concept.
 With Traefik middleware, i can easily setup whitelist or blacklist, limit request rate or add basic-auth for my ingress.

 Another very comfortable functionality provided by Traefik is the certificate management: I delegate him the generation and renewal of my domains certificates.